Staff and service is great. Wait time needs tweaking for sure. Popular place.

 Mohs Micrographic Surgery offers the highest surgical cure rate among all treatments for skin cancer.
 This technique preserves your normal skin, focusing on removing skin cancer, minimizing scarring, and maximizing your cosmetic outcome.
 Mohs Micrographic surgery is the most advanced treatment for skin cancer.

-Mohs Micrographic Surgery is the only surgical technique that examines 100% of the margin (edges) of the specimen (skin cancer) that is removed.
-This means that 100% of the side and bottom edges of the specimen are examined microscopically to confirm that there are no skin cancer cells at the edges.
+Mohs Micrographic Surgery is the only surgical technique that examines 100% of the margins (edges) of the specimen (skin cancer) removed.
+This means that 100% of the specimen’s side and bottom edges are examined microscopically to confirm that there are no cancer cells at the edges.
 This provides patients with the highest cure rates, the smallest scars, and the best cosmetic outcomes for their skin cancer.

 GET IN TOUCH